Irreversible 2-conversion set in graphs of bounded degree: Graphs with maximum degree

 \begin{proof} By Observation~\ref{obs:degone}, every irreversible $2$-conversion set in $G$ contains all vertices of degree $1$.
 Since every irreversible $2$-conversion set in $G_2$ intersects all cycles, it contains at least two vertices in each copy of $H_5$.
 On the other hand, $\{v_3,v_4\}$ is an irreversible $2$-conversion set of $H_5$.
 It follows that by attaching a copy of $H_5$ to a vertex of degree $1$, the minimum size of an irreversible $2$-conversion set grows by $1$. \end{proof}

-If $G_2$ is $3$-regular, we may directly apply the result of Ueno, Kajitani and Gotoh~\cite{ueno-88}.
+If $G_2$ is $3$-regular, the I2CS problem is equivalent to finding a vertex feedback set, which can be solved in polynomial time by the result of Ueno, Kajitani and Gotoh~\cite{ueno-88}.

 Now we take care of the case when $G_2$ has exactly one or two vertices of degree $2$.
 First we consider the special case when the two vertices of degree $2$ are connected by an edge.
 We subdivide this edge by a new vertex $x$ and add one more vertex $y$ joined to $x$, forming a graph $G_1$.
 See Figure~\ref{fig_edge}.

 \begin{lemma} Suppose that $u$ and $v$ are the only vertices of degree $2$ in $G_2$, and that $uv$ is an edge of $G_2$.
 Let $G_1$ be the graph $(V(G_2)\cup\{x,y\}, (E(G_2)\setminus\{uv\})\cup\{ux,vx,xy\})$.
 Then $C_2(G_1)=C_2(G_2)+1$. \end{lemma}